VollmerLab/WBD_ML_pathogen/FeatureImportance.md

 ### Top 20 - Gini Importance.

-Gini importance is a standard importance plots and shows our top bacterial candidates.
+Gini importance is a standard importance plot and shows our top bacterial candidates.

 ASV25 is a Francisellaceae bacterial strain that we think is a top pathogen from other work.